Anglicans in Rome (1816-Today).

 The community splits in half.

-For about sixty years an alternate Anglican congregation of a more Low Church tradition existed in Rome.
+For about sixty years an alternative Anglican congregation of a more Low Church tradition existed in Rome.

 1870s: During the same years, some disaffected worshippers at the Granary Chapel, who found the ministry of the then assistant priest slightly too ritualistic for their taste, decided to set up a rival congregation, aided by Bishop Alford of the Diocese of Victoria in Hong Kong.